If You Just Build It, They Might Not Come.

 1. Hit the Right Target

-This one may seem obvious, but outreach gets a bad rap due to not-so-savvy internet marketers promoting themselves or their content to the wrong people.
+This one may seem obvious, but off-page SEO gets a bad rap due to not-so-savvy internet marketers promoting themselves or their content to the wrong people.
 Just like most things in digital marketing, targeting the right group of people is essential for success.
 Before you send off hundreds or even thousands of emails, it’s important that you do three things:

 Find the Right Person